security

 - Fackel: an autonomous pentest framework powered by ReAct agents

-Fackel is a multi-agent pentest framework where LLMs decide strategy, not hardcoded pipelines.
-A walkthrough of the architecture, the design decisions, and the lessons learned.
+Fackel: a multi-agent pentest framework where LLMs decide strategy.
+Architecture walkthrough, design decisions, and lessons learned.

 - Device Code Phishing + Vishing: How Attackers Compromise Microsoft Entra Accounts Using Legit Login Pages

-A practical deep dive into device code phishing combined with vishing targeting Microsoft Entra: how the OAuth device code flow gets abused, what to monitor, and how to mitigate.
+Device code phishing combined with vishing targeting Microsoft Entra: how the OAuth flow gets abused, what to monitor, and how to mitigate.

 - The State of the Art in AI Agents (2026): What ‘Modern’ Actually Means